Winnie09/imputationBenchmark/README.md

 * GSE81861
 * hca

+**Imputed data** are quite large.
+I will share the link as soon as I finish loading these data to Dropbox.

 We also received many emails from researchers who want to apply this evaluation pipeline in some projects, or introduce these analyses in courses.
 If you have questions about the codes location of any analyses, or want to have a copy of the processed data in this work, please email me at whou10@jhu.edu.
 We are more than happy to provide these.
 We appreicate your interest and patience.